veracityidinc/idf-uxui-sandbox/README.md

 Current business logic
 ----------------------
- - The header of the default screen contains a search container which is used to filter the data collection below
+ - The header of the default screen contains a search container which is used to filter the data collection below.
  - Upon load the a collection of person items is being rendered in `grid view' mode as per default
  - Each item in the collection will contain both: static and action data
  - In the grid/table header you will notice a button labeled `Switch View Mode`.
 Clicking it will toggle between the 2, for now, possible view modes: `grid view` and `table view`